canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-03-13-meeting-minutes.md

 ## Notes

 * For the review of technology stacks or reference architecture:
-  * Not everyone has the right background / experience to review assessments
+  * Not everyone has the right background / experience to review assessments for each technology
   * Might need to extend assessment to other groups in the GC or in the private sector that have previous experience on these.
 * Specifically around **Drupal 8 WXT distribution**:
   * Barry Kong: might be able to provide contacts like Ross Thompson
-  * Marc: Oproma's team has experience with web content migrations, will have a look
+  * Marc: Oproma team has experience with web content migrations, will have a look
 * Ex: PCO presentation switch from proprietary DB to PostgreSQL
   * GC or private sector to provide experience.
   * Leverage other communities:
     * OSS on GCconnex, GCcollab
-    * Enteprise architecture groups.
+    * Enterprise architecture groups.
 * For the web-based IM project: need is more generic and doesn't require expertise in IM specifically
   * Mention of Jabber: what's the status of the protocol vs product?
   * Mention of Zulip: https://zulipchat.com/